Top 40 Best Pool Equipment Cover Ideas – Concealed Designs

 3. Wood Pool Equipment Enclosure Ideas

-Attach horizontal wood slats starting at ground level and working your way up.
+Attach horizontal wood slats starting at ground level and work your way up.
 Do this until the wall is tall enough to block the view of the pool heater and anything else you want to hide.
-Let a gap between each slat that will allow air to flow through your wall.
+Leave a gap between each slat that will allow air to flow through your wall.
 This style of cover is smart because it allows full air circulation and easy access for maintenance while also hiding the unsightly view.

 Another option is to make an entire box out of wood.
 Automatic pool cleaners and heat pumps need to be carefully and strategically placed to be effective.
 This ideal location may not be in an easily hidden place (your pool cleaner filter shouldn’t be more than six feet above the pool’s water level).
-Building a wood box around the pump and filter can hide your equipment.
+Building a wooden box around the pump and filter can hide your equipment.
 It can also give you a place to mount equipment that would typically get attached to a wall.

 4. Pool Equipment Covers With Hinged Lids